- aims for constructive negotiations and the use of appropriate dispute resolution wherever workable – and provides

 Directories: Simon is ranked as a Band 1 practitioner in Chambers & Partners (2017), which says, ‘Simon Bethel is sought after for his expertise in children law disputes as well as his ability to handle high-value matrimonial cases.
 He is an accredited collaborative law practitioner, and peers comment: “We can have very sensible discussions to cut through and find solutions.”‘ He is also recommended as a leading individual in the East Anglian region by the Legal 500 (2017) which refers to him (and Tricia) as ‘highly rated practitioners’.

 Client: “Thank you for your skilled advocacy, hard work and attention to detail.
 You have made this difficult process so much easier to deal with and get through” (name withheld)

 External colleague: “Simon combines strong intellect with a desire to get the job done.
 A pleasure to work with always, it would be hard to find a stronger supporter of his client’s cause” – Charles Hale QC, Barrister at 4 Paper Buildings

-Internal colleague: “A flexible, dynamic and focussed practitioner with a strong human touch and a good beard” – Adam Moghadas
+Internal colleague: “A flexible, dynamic and focused practitioner with a strong human touch and a good beard” – Adam Moghadas

 Accreditation, achievements, memberships: